princeibs/celo-101-tutorial/README.md

     </ChakraProvider>
   )
 ```
-This part of the `App` component is pretty straight forward.
+This part of the `App` component is pretty straightforward.
 We wrapped the whole section inside `ChakraProvider` so that we can other Chakra-Ui components our app.
-We first confirm if thehe  address is set, and then proceed to display the UI with all it's component.
-And it the address is not set, we display a UI that allows the users to connect thier wallet to our dapp by utilizing the `connect()` function provided by `useCelo()`.
+We first confirm if the address is set, and then proceed to display the UI with all it's components.
+And if the address is not set, we display a UI that allows the users to connect their wallet to our dapp by utilizing the `connect()` function provided by `useCelo()`.

 The other part code builds the page layout and added some styling using Chakra-UI.

-The last part of the file exports the `App()` component so it can be assessible from outside the file.
+The last part of the file exports the `App()` component so it can be accessible from outside the file.

 ## 3.4 Testing the Dapp
 By now, our frontend code for the Naming System app is complete and can now be tested.